sumukh03/matcch/README.md

 #### Database
 + The database is initialised with the training data of 5000 users for simplicity.
-+ When the new user takes the test , the score is store on the database.
++ When a new user takes the test , the score is stored on the database.
-+ When the new user's count reaches a threshold , we can use that data and retrain our model.
++ When the new user's count reaches a threshold , we can use that data and re-train our model.

 ### Documentation
 Kindly find the manual about how to use the application and the API's in the folder